DocsGetting StartedStalwart Setup

 • Identity sync - Identities are kept in sync with the server via JMAP

-• Admin panel - Reorganized dashboard with dedicated policy sections, plugin and theme management with forced enable/disable controls, IP allowlists, and audit logs
+• Admin panel - Single tabbed page with dedicated policy sections, plugin and theme management with forced enable/disable controls, IP allowlists, OAuth auto-setup, and audit logs

 The corresponding Stalwart permissions to enable for these features are documented in Account Security.